Dunwich Lifeboat Station: History

 The new lifeboat finally arrived in Brancaster in November 1892, but at a ceremony on 11 January 1893, the boat was named Alfred S. Genth (ON 332), after another donor's late husband.
 Soon afterwards, Samuel Bird indicated his disappointment in the naming.
 To resolve this issue, the new 34-foot lifeboat which arrived at Dunwich in 1894, was named Lily Bird (ON 370), serving from 1894 to 1903.

-In 1903, the RNLI found it was impossible to maintain a crew at Dunwich, and the station was forced to close.
+By 1901, the RNLI was finding it was impossible to maintain a crew at Dunwich, and the station closed temporarily.
+Dunwich Lifeboat Station closed permanently in 1903.
 In its place, a second lifeboat was placed at in 1905.